 - or for other reasons of your own that you can explain to me when we talk.

 If you are suffering from serious mental health problems, I definitely don’t recommend that you seek to address those with online counselling, or telephone counselling.
 In that instance, you really need to try to see me in person, at least to begin with.
 If you are not sure whether this applies to you in your situation, do get in touch for a chat, so we can try to work out what will suit you best.

 My approach to TELEHEALTH, Online Counselling and Phone Counselling

 The fundamental principles of my counselling approach are still the same, whether we meet face-to-face in personal meetings, or in Online Counselling or Phone Counselling.

 If you are seeking to address issues of a personal nature, as an individual, I would therefore recommend that you start with reading my page on Personal Counselling, and also the page that describes more details about the Counselling and Psychotherapy modalities that I integrate into my client work.

 Likewise, if you are a couple who want to address challenges in your relationship, I recommend that you first my Marriage Counselling and Relationship Counselling page, and the corresponding page which describes my style of couple work; The Fulfilling Relationship.

-Once you have acquainted yourself with those pages, you can find the more practical details about online counselling and phone counselling on the Telephone and Online consultations page.
+Once you have acquainted yourself with those pages, you can find the more practical details about online counselling and phone counselling on the TELEHEALTH page.